mlflow/mlflow-export-import/README_individual.md

 ### Import Experiment

 Import an experiment from a directory.
-Reads the manifest file to import the expirement and their runs.
+Reads the manifest file to import the expirement and its runs.

 The experiment will be created if it does not exist in the destination tracking server.
-If the experiment already exists, the source runs will be added to it.
+If the destination experiment already exists, the source runs will be added to it.

 #### Usage
 ```
-import-experiment --help \
+import-experiment --help

 Options:
-  --input-dir TEXT                Input path - directory  [required]
+  --input-dir TEXT           Input directory that contains the exported
+                             experiment.  [required]
-  --experiment-name TEXT          Destination experiment name  [required]
+  --experiment-name TEXT     Destination experiment namethat contains the
+                             experiment.  [required]
-  --just-peek BOOLEAN             Just display experiment metadata - do not import
+  --just-peek BOOLEAN        Just display experiment metadata - do not import.
-  --use-src-user-id BOOLEAN       Set the destination user ID to the source
+  --use-src-user-id BOOLEAN  Set the destination user ID to the source user
-                                  user ID.
-Source user ID is ignored when
+                             ID.
+Source user ID is ignored when importing into
-                                  importing into Databricks since setting it
-                                  is not allowed.
+                             Databricks since setting it is not allowed.
-  --dst-notebook-dir TEXT         Databricks destination workpsace base
+  --dst-notebook-dir TEXT    Databricks destination workspace base directory
-                                  directory for notebook.
-A run ID will be
+                             for notebook.
+A run ID will be added to contain
-                                  added to contain the run's notebook.
+                             the run's notebook.
 ```

 #### Import examples